20 NYC Bars Where You Can Meet New People guide image

 So you’ve been reading Roadside Picnic on the train everyday and the brooding bookworm of your dreams still hasn’t appeared to ask you out to peruse Russian sci-fi at The Strand.
 You can find yourself a literary type who likes cheap drinks and communist relics at KGB Bar.
 Everyone there is probably too snooty to ever use the phrase “meet cute,” but they’re probably also secretly looking for one, so check the calendar for a night with a book reading you’re into.

 You know a bar is committed to making sure you have a good time when they have Happy Hour every day, free popcorn on deck, and a bring-your-own-food policy.
 That's what you'll find at Judy & Punch, a cocktail and craft beer bar in Astoria that’s intent on being your neighborhood haunt.
 Making conversation with the stranger next to you is totally kosher here, just be aware that this place could turn into a dance party at any moment, should the right song come on.
-If you don't want to dance, grab a locally brewed beer and head to one of the picnic tables in the back.

 There’s a lot of charm and a hint of romance in the red accents and natural wines at this Bushwick wine bar.
 That said, this isn’t the sort of dimly-lit date spot where people will be tucked away with a lover they’ve already locked down.
 It’s a small open space with a large rooftop patio where people mingle as a musical guest plays some tunes.

-PeachyWalk down the steps to Peachy’s, a cocktail bar underneath Chinese Tuxedo, and you’ll see a pink neon sign that says, “no photos, no fighting.”
+Walk down the steps to Peachy’s, a cocktail bar beneath Chinese Tuxedo, and you’ll see a pink neon sign that says, “no photos, no fighting.”
 The latter is simple enough, but expecting people to abstain from taking pictures when they’re surrounded by hanging flowers, neon signs, and cocktails served in Buddha-shaped mugs might be asking a little too much.
-This Chinatown spot has very good cocktails and lots of seating in red leather booths, and when people start roaming around at 10 or 11pm, you can strike up a conversation with someone who’s trying to sneak a photo of the wallpaper.
+This Chinatown spot has very good cocktails and lots of seating, and when people start roaming around at 11pm, you can strike up a conversation with someone who’s trying to sneak a photo of the wallpaper.

 If you find yourself asking why they have both disco balls AND paper lanterns, you don't understand the true appeal of Industry Bar.
 Is it gaudy?
 Yes.
 But if a gay bar is too sharply dressed, can you really trust its true intentions?
 Who really financed this place, anyway?
 Saturdays are the right night to be here—it’s a great, energetic crowd with very high odds of meeting someone new.

 If you’re on the Upper West Side, and you need a place to eat a burger and play Jenga, go to E’s Bar.
 It’s a long space with a bunch of tables, a jukebox, and a stack of board games, and, while it isn't quite a dive bar, it does sort of look like one.
-So stop when you need something fun and unpretentious.
+Stop by when you need something fun and unpretentious.
 You'll see a bunch of folks who live in the neighborhood, and you might even be able to crash a birthday party.

 Chase Sapphire Card Ad